melaniesagasser/Writing/Branches.md

 Commit your changes and add a message:
 `git commit -m "Added newfile"

+-->

 ## Creating a Branch

+1. Go to the folder you want to create a branch for using the `cd` command.
+For example: `cd FolderName`.
-1. Create a new branch in your repository:
+2. Create a new branch in your repository and give it a name (for example, MyBranch):
    `git branch MyBranch`
-2. Activate and switch to the new branch:
+3. Activate and switch to the new branch:
    `git checkout MyBranch`
-3. Verify you're in the right branch:
+4. Verify you're in the right branch:
    `git branch`
    Note: The branch that is highlighted with an asterisk is the active branch.
 **Note:** As a shortcut, you can create and navigate to a new branch in one go: